 - The underlay is designed to have a 4″ drop all around, so you need a piece of fabric that is the size of your table plus 8″.
 For our 97″ x 40″ table that meant a piece 105″ x 48″.

 - The overlay is designed to sit flat on the table top with an approximate 1″ reveal of the underlay showing all around.
-Subtract 2″ from both measurements (1″ for each side) to get your finished size.
+Subtract 2″ from both of your table measurements (1″ for each side) to get your finished size.
 For our table that final measurement should be 95″ x 38″.
-We use a 3/4″ double turn hem to finish the underlay.
+We use a ¾” double turn hem to finish the overlay.
 Therefore, you need to add back 1½” to all sides to account for the hem or 3″ total to both the finished width and length.
 In our sample, that means 95″ + 3″ x 38″ + 3″ = 98″ x 41″.

 - From the fabric for your underlay (linen in our sample), figure your dimensions and cut cut ONE rectangle.
 We cut one rectangle 105″ x 48″.
 Because we are fringing the underlay, cut on-grain and keep all your edges as straight and true as possible.

-- From the fabric for your overlay (Floral Christmas Hollyvine in our sample), figure your dimensions and cut ONE rectangle.
+- From the fabric for your overlay, figure your dimensions and cut ONE rectangle.
 We cut one rectangle 98″ x 41″.

 - We made our fluffy pom-poms, using the Clover Pom-Pom Maker.
 You can do this too with help from our easy, step-by-step tutorial.
 Or… you can buy some big pom-poms.

 - We used a straight pom hanger for this project.
 On some of our other Noel Home projects, such as our Stockings and Chair Covers, we used a fancy little twisted cord technique for the pom hangers.
 This would certainly work for this project as well.
 If you are a knitter, you’ll recognize this easy technique right away.
-If not, there are lots of instructions online, including this video from Knitting at KNoon.
+If not, there are lots of instructions online.

 - For each of our pom-pom pairs, we made one pom hanger approximately 8″ and the other approximately 6″.